No Shame (5 Seconds of Summer song): Music video

 An accompanying music video for "No Shame" was released on YouTube on 7 February 2020 and has 19 million views as of March 2021.
 It was directed by Hannah Lux Davis.

 The band is shown performing in a cheetah-print performance box.
 In between, are shots of the individual members doing an activity linked to a lyric.
 Calum Hood is shown with a wife and two children.
 He gives expensive presents to her and they are seen posing for pictures in front of a neatly trimmed lawn.
 Luke Hemmings's scene comes next.
 The other band members and crying relatives are attending his funeral.
 He later arrives clothed in black and it is revealed he faked his own death.
 Michael Clifford and a group of friends get into an accident.
 They immediately take selfies of the incident, presumably to post on social media.
-Ashton Irwin is depicted as a kind of plastic surgeon who is performing and operation on a woman.
+Ashton Irwin is depicted as a kind of plastic surgeon who is performing an operation on a woman.
 At the end, all four band performing members remove masks to reveal older men underneath at the wrap of the filming.